chiedolabs/objob/README.md

 # Ob Job

-A library of deep recursive object operations.
-Many functions will be similar to lodash except deeper.
+A library of deep/recursive utilities for nested objects.
+Many functions will be similar to the object functions in lodash but will be deep/recursive versions.

 ```bash
 import ob from 'objob';